 The Merchant Account Setup

 If this model sounds right for your business, there are a few steps to take to get the ball rolling.
 The first of these is to get a subscription merchant account.
 These merchant accounts will essentially handle the technology and processing required to take recurring payments from your patients.
 Security and risk management are other benefits of partnering with a payment processor.
 Accounts structured like this will need mitigation procedures for these potential risks.
 Payment processors do the heavy lifting by setting up your online virtual terminal, providing mitigation procedures, and working with your bank.

 While merchant accounts handle the subscription structure and security, a payment gateway is a consumer-facing terminal in which those payments are made.
 It’s essentially the software that links the payment from the customer to the business account.
 There are many gateway options, some providing services and options more suitable for subscription-based markets than others.

 Subscription Healthcare is High Risk

 Subscription credit card processing can add some additional risks to your merchant account.
 Because of the risk of chargebacks, a low credit history, and possible fraudulency, many banks view this business as high risk.
-In order to accept credit cards, you need to partner with a payment processor that handles high risk credit card processing.
+In order to accept credit cards, you need to partner with a payment processor that handles high-risk credit card processing.
 It will require more work and preparation on your end to fulfill the requirements imposed on you and your business.
 This may include higher fees, a reserve account, bank statements, and in some cases, a co-signer.

 Safety and Security